The majority of ponies have dark brown eyes. In some light the entire eye can appear to be black, but the iris is dark brown.

 The Splash White pinto pattern (SW1) is generally the reason for blue eyes in Chincoteague Ponies.
 Homozygous splashes will usually have two blue eyes.
 Heterozygous splashes can have two blue eyes, one blue eye, a partial blue eye, or none at all.
 The inconsistency of blue eyes in ponies with splash white is why blue eyes sometimes seem to skip generations or seemingly appear out of nowhere in a family line.

-White Sclera is the white area around the colored iris of the eye.
+White Sclera, also called wild eye or human yee, is the white area around the colored iris of the eye.
 All ponies have white sclera, but it is usually not visible.
-The white sclera on some ponies is always visible and is sometimes called "wild eye".
-On others it is only visible when the pony has moved or rolled its eyes.
-Visible white sclera is common in horses with the appaloosa pattern.
-Ponies with extensive white on the face are more likely to have visible white sclera.
+The white sclera on some ponies is always visible and is due to the shape of the eye.
+On others it is only visible when the pony has moved its eyes.